Agriculture Grants in Australia (All States) — 2026

 Drought Preparedness Grants QLD

-This grant provides funding to Queensland primary producers for on-farm capital improvements that enhance drought preparedness and resilience.
-Eligible infrastructure includes water storage systems, dams, bores, irrigation equipment, grain storage, and related installation costs.
-The grant covers 25% of the cost of new permanent capital infrastructure.
+Funding to help Queensland primary producers undertake on-farm capital improvements that improve drought preparedness and resilience.
+The grant covers 25% of the cost of new permanent capital infrastructure such as water tanks, dams, bores, irrigation equipment, and storage facilities, up to a maximum of $50,000.

 Open·Up to $50,000